Xenobot is a living robot made of living cells. Its configuration and locomotion style is designed by evolutionary algorithms on a supercomputer.

-Modeling using supercomputers
+Modeling using supercomputers and evolutionary algorithms

 The first thing researchers did to create a xenobot was feed the recorded data of stem cells into an evolutionary algorithm on a supercomputer.
 Based on this data, the supercomputer promptly generated millions of cell configurations, which could be then scrutinized by researchers for the desired outcome.
 The evolutionary algorithms used here took cues from natural selection to configure a xenobot that resembles a real organism.